Emerging Leaders and Managers Program

 - The program is open to Professional Staff (HEW 6-8) and Academic Staff (Level B-C) who are employed on an ongoing basis or on a fixed- term contract, for at least 12 months.
 Staff who are employed at higher levels who are new to management are also eligible to apply.

-Applications for the 2020 program have now closed
+Applications for the 2021 program are now open

 Please note that Director/Head of School approval and endorsement is required to apply for the program.
 Places are limited so a selection process may be required.

-For any further information about the program, please contact Bronwen Bamberger.
+For any further information about the program, please contact Kerry Raeburn.

 2019 eLAMP Cohort